buluma/ansible-role-mssql/README.md

 # defaults file for mssql

 # mssql_add_repositories can be used to select if you want the repositories installed by this role.
 # See vars/main.yml for the location of the repositories.
-Can be: yes, true or 1.
+Can be: true, true or 1.
-mssql_add_repositories: yes
+mssql_add_repositories: true

 # What version to use, currently either 2017 or 2019.
 # `2017` is the only working version now, `2019` lacks the required